kabiraty843-glitch/ngs_microbes/README.md

 PROCESS:

-making a new directory and downloading the neccessary dataset
+Making a new directory and downloading the neccessary dataset
 ```
 #making a new directory for easy access
 mkdir ngs_microbes